Nixtla/public-slides/timegpt-launch-sf/slides.md

 > Background

-- Azul: CTO & Co-Founder of Nixlta
+- Azul: CTO & Co-Founder of Nixtla

 - I'm a mexican women 🏳️‍⚧️ ,
 born in Salamanca, Mexico.
+(Population: 200k)

 - Don't worry if this is new for you.